Han unification: Examples of language-dependent glyphs

 In each row of the following table, the same character is repeated in all six columns.
 However, each column is marked (by the lang attribute) as being in a different language: Chinese (simplified and two types of traditional), Japanese, Korean, or Vietnamese.
 The browser should select, for each character, a glyph (from a font) suitable to the specified language.
 (Besides actual character variation—look for differences in stroke order, number, or direction—the typefaces may also reflect different typographical styles, as with serif and non-serif alphabets.)
 This only works for fallback glyph selection if you have CJK fonts installed on your system and the font selected to display this article does not include glyphs for these characters.

-No character variant that is exclusive to Korean or Vietnamese has received its own code point, whereas almost all Shinjitai Japanese variants or Simplified Chinese variants each have distinct code points and unambiguous reference glyphs in the Unicode standard.

 In the twentieth century, East Asian countries made their own respective encoding standards.
 Within each standard, there coexisted variants with distinct code points, hence the distinct code points in Unicode for certain sets of variants.
 Taking Simplified Chinese as an example, the two character variants of 內 (U+5167) and 内 (U+5185) differ in exactly the same way as do the Korean and non-Korean variants of 全 (U+5168).
 Each respective variant of the first character has either 入 (U+5165) or 人 (U+4EBA).
 Each respective variant of the second character has either 入 (U+5165) or 人 (U+4EBA).
 Both variants of the first character got their own distinct code points.
 However, the two variants of the second character had to share the same code point.

 The justification Unicode gives is that the national standards body in the PRC made distinct code points for the two variations of the first character 內/内, whereas Korea never made separate code points for the different variants of 全.
 There is a reason for this that has nothing to do with how the domestic bodies view the characters themselves.
 China went through a process in the twentieth century that changed (if not simplified) several characters.
 During this transition, there was a need to be able to encode both variants within the same document.
 Korean has always used the variant of 全 with the 入 (U+5165) radical on top.
 Therefore, it had no reason to encode both variants.
 Korean language documents made in the twentieth century had little reason to represent both versions in the same document.